pichim/PES_Board/docs/markdown/ws3.md

 ## Part 1

 In the first task, we will focus only on understanding the motor functionality and control mechanisms.
-To achieve this, we rely on the information provided in the hardware tutorial: [DC Motor Tutorial](../markdown/dc_motor.md)
+To achieve this, we rely on the information provided in the hardware tutorial: [Tutorial DC Motor](../markdown/dc_motor.md)

 **Important Note: In this tutorial, the motors are consistently connected to the same pin.
 However, it's worth noting that there is an option to connect them to different pins: M2 and M3.
 You can run up to 3 DC motors with one PES board.**